-According to the fiscal note for SB 658, school districts potentially would have to make up \$13.6 million in lost revenue from taxation of personal leased vehicles in fiscal 2005 as they waited for the state to make the additional Foundation School Fund payments.
-This lag time between the reduction of local revenue and payment of state funds could cause cash management problems for some districts.
-Counties could lose \$3.3 million in 2005 and as much as \$6.6 million in 2008, without being compensated by the state.
-SB 658 House Research Organization page 3 By continuing the exemption, the state would establish a special class of personal property exempt from taxes to the benefit of the car-leasing industry.
+OPPONENTS SAY: According to the fiscal note for HB 1444, school districts potentially would have to make up \$13.6 million in lost revenue in fiscal 2005 as they waited for the state to make the additional Foundation School Fund payments.
+This lag time between the reduction of local revenue and payment of state funds could cause cash-management problems for some districts.
+In 2005, counties could lose \$3.4 million and cities up to \$3.7 million in local revenue, without being compensated by the state.
+By 2008, revenue losses could mount as high as \$7.8 million for counties and \$8.6 million for cities.
+Virginia's experience shows that a state can find it easy to abolish unpopular taxes if local government entities must bear the cost.
+By continuing the exemption, the state would establish a special class of personal property exempt from taxes to the benefit of the car-leasing industry.
 Such decisions are best left to local taxing entities, whose governing boards are more directly responsive to the taxpayers.
 Consumers already can avoid these taxes by means of retail installment contracts developed for the Texas market.
 They feature a tax-exempt option to buy through a balloon payment.
 These agreements are easier on appraisal districts, relieve taxes, and reduce fraud.
 Most Texans prefer to own their cars, so extending the exemption would not increase leasing significantly by itself.
 However, if fairness is the problem, state and local officials should raise public awareness of how the tax works.
-OTHER OPPONENTS SAY:

-The Legislature should extend the statute's sunset date, rather than repeal it, so that the Legislature could assess more fully the fiscal implications of the exemption.
-NOTES:
+OTHER OPPONENTS SAY: The Legislature should extend the statute's sunset date, rather than repeal it, so that the Legislature can assess more fully the fiscal implications of the exemption.
+NOTES: HB 515 by Madden and Woolley would extend the sunset date for Tax Code, sec.
+11.252 to December 31, 2007, continuing until then the tax exemption on motor vehicles leased for personal use.
+The Local Government Ways and Means Committee considered HB 515 in a public hearing on April 10 and left the bill pending.